mustafadincay/mustafadincay/README.md

 ### Hi there, I'm Mustafa 👋

-## I'm a Self-Learner and Jr. Software Engineer
+## I'm a self-learner Jr. software engineer

 - 🏫 I’m currently learning JavaScript very deeply 💻
 - 👯 I’m looking to collaborate with other developers to build something good